Mar 4, 2022

 MATT: And he starts using randomness and chance to look at things like diversity and adaptation.

-MATT: And he starts writing all sort of books.
+MATT: And he starts writing all sorts of books.
 He becomes kind of like, famous Stephen Jay Gould.
 But then Raup, the guy who came up with the question to ask the computer, he becomes obsessed with extinction.

 CHRIS HAUFE: And stays on that track for the rest of his professional career.

-MATT: He ends up writing this book, which I, I have right here.
+MATT: He ends up writing this book, which I have right here.
 Extinction: Bad Genes or Bad Luck?

 LULU: Oh, question mark!

-MATT: And to Raup, the answer was — it’s both.
-Like you can't discount fitness but when it comes to extinction there’s so much other stuff happening.
-The climate is changing, or an asteroid hits earth, sea levels can rise and fall drastically.
-Like all of that stuff is outside of your control, you could sort of die at any moment.
-So he sort of charts this middle ground view which is probably how Gould saw it too.
+MATT: And to Raup, the answer was it's both.
+Like, you can't discount fitness, but when it comes to extinction there's so much other stuff happening: the climate is changing, or an asteroid hits Earth, sea levels can rise and fall drastically.
+Like, all of that stuff is outside of your control, you could sort of die at any moment.
+So he sort of charts this middle ground view, which is probably how Gould saw it, too.

-CHRIS HAUFE: I mean he — the impression that I get was like, pretty much from the word “go,” he was like, randomness is, is the order.
+CHRIS HAUFE: I mean he—the impression that I get was like, pretty much from the word "go," he was like, randomness is—is the order.

 CHRIS HAUFE: Species as particles in space and time.

 HEATHER: He believed that if extinction is truly random, then as a whole, species are sort of indistinct.
-Like they have no real differences between one another.
+Like, they have no real differences between one another.

-CHRIS HAUFE: That there are no, like, better or worse — the way he puts it: there’s no inferior or superior beings.
-There’s just ones that survive and ones that don’t.
+CHRIS HAUFE: That there are no, like, better or worse.
+The way he puts it, "There's no inferior or superior beings.
+There's just ones that survive and ones that don't."

-LULU: Well, I gotta say, I’m rooting for Shopf.
-I mean, if it doesn't matter how quote unquote fit or muscley, or well honed or sleek our model is.
-If it doesn't actually matter, if that doesn't relate to how long we're going to, like, hang around on Earth, it means in a very real way that we’re all equally good.
-And for me, it creaks open all this possibility that might be waiting behind things that we look at and deem unfit or deformed or weenie bird-esque.
-Like, it like it gives — it gives all this — it returns all this possibility that gives me a sense of like, thrill.
-Like, it makes me want to look at the things I'm discounting you know?
+LULU: And for me, it creaks open all this possibility that might be waiting behind things that we look at and deem unfit or deformed or weenie bird-esque.
+Like, it gives all this—it returns all this possibility that gives me a sense of, like, thrill.
+Like, it makes me want to look at the things I'm discounting, you know?

 HEATHER: Totally.